All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Week 3: Building Momentum

 Some patients see a small amount of weight loss by this point, often in the range of one to three pounds.
 This can come from reduced caloric intake driven by lower appetite.
-However, some patients see no scale change yet, which is also completely normal at this dose.
+But some patients see no scale change yet, which is also completely normal at this dose.

 Week 4: Approaching Steady State